sfox1975/Udacity-DAND-Project-6/README.md

 ![Hand Sketch](https://github.com/sfox1975/Udacity-DAND-Project-6/blob/master/Hand_Sketch.JPG)

 The sketch consists of two lines, one for sales and one for employment.
+A legend is used to distinguish between the two data sets.

 ### Coded Sketch - Take 1